corda/corda/docs/source/corda-configuration-file.rst

 :useAMQPBridges: Optionally can be set to ``false`` to use Artemis CORE Bridges for peer-to-peer communications.
         Otherwise, defaults to ``true`` and the AMQP 1.0 protocol will be used for message transfer between nodes.

+:graphiteOptions: Optionally export metrics to a graphite server.
+When specified, the node will push out all JMX
+                metrics to the specified Graphite server at regular intervals.

+            :server: Server name or ip address of the graphite instance.
+            :port: Port the graphite instance is listening at.
+            :prefix: Optional prefix string to identify metrics from this node, will default to a string made up from Organisation Name and ip address.
+            :sampleIntervallSeconds: optional wait time between pushing metrics.
+This will default to 60 seconds.